VHDPlus/vhdplus-website/docs/ide/teamexplorer.md

 ![TeamExplorer Merge](/img/ide/TeamExplorerMerge.PNG)

 You can use the **buttons** in the top line of every conflict to help you solving them or just change the file manually the way to want it to be.
-If you are happy with the result just rightclick the file in the **Team Explorer** and select `Accept Changes` to stage the conflicted file.
+If you are happy with the result just right-click the file in the **Team Explorer** and select `Accept Changes` to stage the conflicted file.

 If you resolved all merge conflicts you can commit and sync the result.